 How does the programme work?

-We have now been running this programme for 2 years and have found the right method that works best for both parents, the rescue and rabbits involved.
+We have now been running this programme for over 3 years and have found the right method that works best for both parents, the rescue and rabbits involved.

 An initial home visit is done by one of our trained team members to meet the bun parent and the rabbit, this is to see the home environment and which of our rabbits would be best suited to and to get an idea of the rabbit and their personality.
 (Our adoption standards still apply regarding space, neutering and vaccinations).